What Is Somatic Tinnitus?

 Can neck problems cause tinnitus?

 The neck and trigeminal system are closely linked through connections in the brainstem, specifically in a relay center called the trigeminocervical complex (TCC).
-These connections help explain why neck pain and tinnitus often occur together.
+These connections help explain why neck pain and tinnitus often occur together, according to recent studies.

 The TCC processes sensory information from two key nerve groups: